guidouil/fresenham/README.md

 # Fresenham

 This Node.js library (support TypeScript) will calculate a variation of Bresenham's line algorithm for 2 points that can have float values for x and y.
 You have to pass the extra `step` (pixel width) parameter in this case.
+You can also set the step to a large integer like 25 to accommodate to a specific width of axes.

     npm install fresenham